Skip to content

 Getting started

-In the beginning first think about your use-case to choose and appropriate connector type - what do want to achieve with your connector?
+In the beginning first think about your use-case to choose an appropriate connector type - what do want to achieve with your connector?
 The following table gives you an overview of the current connector types and some typical use-cases:

 Connector types